(Originally published 10/15/15)

 SAVINGS = $80/month

-- Stop Drinking Alcohol – Alcohol is not only bad for your health, it’s expensive.
+- Stop Drinking Alcohol – Alcohol is bad for your health and it’s expensive.
 A case of beer or a bottle of good wine per week is about $20.
 Multiply that by 4 weeks per month and you’re looking at another $80 in expenses.
 If you don’t drink, good for you!
 But realize that many people do.
 (DISCLAIMER: don’t try to quit drinking without help if you can’t or are addicted; this could cause serious problems; your health is very important, so please seek professional help if you need help quitting drinking).